kodou/kodou-docs/_docs/workflows.md

 kodou.io is also used to call functions in a set of dependencies.
 This is called an "Environment".
 The user requests a list of desired dependencies (Maven, Pypi, etc.) and kodou.io provisions resources (an environment) to support function calls to those dependencies.

-Assuming the endpoint is `api.kodou.io`, the user will make calls against this endpoint using their API id stored in the HTTP header named X-Consumer-Custom-ID.
+Assuming the endpoint is `api.kodou.io`, the user will make calls against this endpoint using their API id stored in the HTTP header named Authorization.
 This header must be used in all kodou API calls to identifiy the account.

 ### Setup call (ICE)